purerosefallen/ygopro-pm/README.md

 2. Optional: Disable `Auto chain order` in the Settings tab in Deck Editor.
 If the option is enabled, always choose the chain order from left to right.
 3. Make a main deck of exactly 60 cards:<br>
 	-All 60 cards must be Pokémon cards.
 If there is at least 1 non-Pokémon card in your deck, you will lose the duel.<br>
-	-There must be at least 1 ["Basic Pokémon"](https://bulbapedia.bulbagarden.net/wiki/Basic_Pok%C3%A9mon_(TCG)) monster in your deck.
+	-There must be at least 1 "[Basic Pokémon](https://bulbapedia.bulbagarden.net/wiki/Basic_Pok%C3%A9mon_(TCG))" monster in your deck.
 If there is not, you will lose the duel.<br>
 	-Add 1 *Pokemon Rules* to the extra deck.<br>
 4. Begin the duel by drawing 7 cards, then place 1 "Basic Pokémon" monster from your hand in an extra monster zone face-down as your [Active Pokémon](https://bulbapedia.bulbagarden.net/wiki/Appendix:Glossary_(TCG)#Active_Pok.C3.A9mon).<br>
 If you do not have a "Basic Pokémon" monster in your hand, show your hand, shuffle it into the deck, then draw 7 cards.
 Repeat this until you have a "Basic Pokémon" monster in your hand.<br>